In App Features

 Environment Snapshots

-A ML JupyterLab session is run in a Docker container, and a session snapshot file is a tarball generated by saving the Docker container state (with the docker commit and docker save commands).
+A ML JupyterLab session is run in a Docker container, and an Environment Snapshot file is a tarball generated by saving the Docker container state (with the docker commit and docker save commands).
 Any installed packages and files created locally are saved to a snapshot file, with the exception of directories /home/dnanexus and /mnt/, which are not included.
 This file is then uploaded to the project to .Notebook_snapshots and can be passed as input the next time the app is started.

 Ray dashboard